AseelMustafa/House-Tester-methods/README.md

 *Then display data for all the House objects.
 Save the files as House.java and TestHouses.java.
 */

-I started my program by creating the package.
-The package in the java program is a group of related classes.
+I started the program by creating java package.The package in java program is used to group related classes.
 Our classes in this project were (House) Class and (TestHouses) Class.
 From the classes, we created two java files:House.java and TestHouse.java.I will start with the House Class processes: First, create a House class, then declare the variables using the private modifier-"The private access modifier is accessible only within the class"- and use int and double data type. (int-"stores whole numbers", a house number, number of bedrooms, number of baths).(Double

 I will start with House class/the file House.java.